alanwilter/GenEditID/docs/ngs-amplicon-pipeline-doc.md

 hand side.
 Also, there is a choice of probability distribution that can be fitted with the Normal, Log Normal and Beta distributions available.

-![Density plot showing the distribution of allele fractions for a selected position and substitution for all library datasets within a pipeline run][density_plot]

 4. The *Cullen and Frey* graph shows the degree of kurtosis and skewness for the allele fractions for the selected position and substitution in the context of a number of theoretical distributions.
 In most cases, the beta distribution seems a good choice and is the distribution used in fitting by the AmpliconSeq pipeline.

-![Cullen and Frey graph][cullen_frey_plot]

 5. The scatter and density plots are interactive, supporting zooming, selection of data points and display of tooltips that provide a summary for each data point.